dan-wiki/dan-wiki.github.io/_posts/2021-07-07-Growing-Cannabis.md

 This is a more advanced approach and I have not mastered it yet.
 I am more focused lately on learning to remove small shoots to promote focused energy towards larger buds.
 Firstly, while the plant is growing it is best to use a net to guide individual branches away from one another, so that they have space to grow.
 Then, to maximize the amount of flowers, you need to provide as much surface area to the direct light as possible.
 The branches can be bent carefully to a fully 90 degree angle.
 They should not break if done very carefully.
 You can choose to use the bending clips.
 They don\'t always stay on, but give an idea of how significant and angle can be formed.
 This should be down around half-way to the light.
 The stems will start growing back upward again and the process might be able to be repeated one more time before or during early flowering to make the branches bend back and forth like vines.

+## Pruning

+You should prune the thinner stems, which will refocus energy to the thicker ones and cause denser buds.

+## Cloning

+1. You must clone the plant.
+It is foolish not to.
+When you sprout a good plant, you will want the same experience again and seeds are expensive and finnicky.
+Cloning is very easy.
+1. Any time prior to the bloom, remove a stem with several offshooting leaves. retain the top leaves, but clip the lower ones to thr base of their stems.
+Dip the stems in growth hormone and place in water test tubes for a week.
+1. Transfer the stem to a cup with seed starter soil.
+This will create a new plant thst can be repotted into the tent in about 2-3 weeks.
+Make several, so at least one works out.
+You can use a weak USB LED on these until tjr time of transplant to the tent.
+1. There are lots of YouTube videos on this process.

 ## Bloom

 1. When the plant has reached 5 weeks (per chart), change the light to 12 hours and turn on the bloom setting and leave on the vegetation light as well per your light manual\'s recommendations
+1. 5 weeks is just a suggestion.
+Many times, the plant needs longer to get bushier and fill up more space.
+This also can be the case if you need time to have the plant rebound from improper watering, humidity, etc.
 1. Temperature range during this time should be 68-78F with humidity at 40-55%